Essex Coast Walk - Manningtree to Great Oakley

 This walk was part of a weeks walking expedition along the Essex coast between Manningtree and Maldon.
 A base-camp was set at the central village of Thorpe-le-Soken which provided the necessary public transport connections to each of the days walks.
 In addition to the campsite, Thorpe-le-Soken provided restaurants and pubs to relax and muse over the days wanderings whilst rejuvenating with a decent meal and drink.

-The expedition starts with a train journey from Thorpe-le-Soken to Manningtree which involves a change at Colchester.
+This days walk started with a train journey from Thorpe-le-Soken to Manningtree with a change at Colchester.
 The trains are frequent and the Thorpe station is no more than a 15 minute walk from the campsite.
 It should be noted that the stations in this area make ample use of ticket machines which can cause some confusion as to which ticket is required when taking into account time of travel, day and route.
 In hindsight it would have been better to have pre-booked the tickets or at least determined the ticket required before the journey.

 The walk uses the well way marked Essex Way for most of the route.
-This long distance trail is picked up in town, 15 minutes down the road from Manningtree station.
-This does involve road walking alongside the B1352, but there are pavements, and one is soon on the Essex Way when the High Street is reached, where the trail leads down to the waterfront at Quay Street and the first views of the extensive Stour estuary.
+This long distance trail is picked up in the town, 15 minutes down the road from Manningtree station.
+This does involve road walking alongside the busy B1352, but there are pavements, and one is soon on the Essex Way when the High Street is reached.
+The trail leads down to the waterfront at Quay Street and the first views of the extensive Stour estuary.

 One landmark that stands out as one passes through the village is the pair of 18th century neoclassical towers known as Mistley Towers that proudly stand within a graveyard opposite the village sign.
 These were originally constructed as the twin towers to the Church of St. Mary the Virgin as part of a scheme to turn the village into a fashionable spa town.
 Unfortunately the plan did not succeed and the church was demolished in 1870, leaving the towers as a sea-mark for shipping in the estuary.
 They were renovated in 1950 after falling into disrepair.